qrbounty/qrbounty.github.io/_posts/2019-12-26-minecraft-jars.md

 - Rip out `/me/marnic/extrabows/common/items/BasicBow.class` and put it into a working directory
 - Load `BasicBow.class` into DirtyJOE

-If everything worked correctly something like this appears:
+If everything works correctly you'll be presented with something like this:

 ![DirtyJOE UI](/assets/images/2019-12-26/dirtyjoe1.png)